rblades/dhworkbook_master/docs/supporting materials/leaflet.txt.md

 3. In your copy of bootleaf, you now have a gh-pages version of the site.
 If you go to ```<yourusername>.github.io/bootleaf``` you should see an active version of the map.

 4. Now, the map is grabbing its data from a series of geojson files.
-You can use [the 'to geo json' service](https://mapbox.github.io/togeojson/) to convert your csv to geojson.
+You can use [the 'to geo json' service](https://mapbox.github.io/togeojson/) to convert your CSV to geojson.
 There are other services.

 5. Clone your repository in your desktop (by pressing the clone your repo in desktop).